• Home

 Garlic - Fresh crushed Garlic or a paste.

 Chickpeas (aka garbanzo beans) - I recommend using canned chickpeas for convenience.
 Rinse and drain them first.
+They add a hit of Protein in this Vegan dish.

 Pasta - Traditional koshari uses a small white pasta like Macaroni or Ditalini.
 You can also add Spaghetti.